 And even more exciting was that those who came volunteered themselves (or partners!) to host the next one.
 They could play an instrument, or sing, or create pieces of craft that packaged as a show could be an excuse for another gathering like this one.

 So that was the first Stones Throw Show.
-If you’re up for the challenge of hosting your own show like this for one street let’s connect and we’ll make more magic.
+If you’re up for the challenge of hosting your own show like this for your street let’s connect, I’d love to hear about it and encourage this!

 What inspired this project?